bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump), @robtfm</div>

 Bevy can now render scenes with arbitrary numbers of point lights on platforms that support storage buffers (which is basically everything but WebGL).
-In the last Bevy release (0.6) we added [Clustered Forward Rendering](/news/bevy-0-6/#clustered-forward-rendering), which is a rendering technique that optimizes each fragment's light calculation costs by assigning lights to "clusters".
+In the last Bevy release (0.6) we added [Clustered Forward Rendering](/news/bevy-0-6/#clustered-forward-rendering), which is a rendering technique that optimizes each fragment's light calculation costs by assigning lights to sub-volumes of the visible volume, called "clusters".
 However in the interest of platform compatibility (WebGL), we initially limited ourselves to 256 lights because that is what fit in a uniform buffer binding.

 In **Bevy 0.7**, we added the ability to automatically "upgrade" to using unbounded storage buffers for Clustered Forward Rendering on platforms that support them, enabling unlimited* point lights.
 There is an asterisk there because in practice this is limited by memory and hardware constraints.